COSC3020/theory-vs-practice-regtoga/README.md

 1. reason: binary search trees arnt alwasy balanced.
 What i was trying to say was that trees have a best case of log(n) and a worst case of n.
-The realworld runtime for a real data set is likely inbetween these two bounds if the dataset is not structured properly. in this case sorted.
+The realworld runtime for a real data set is likely inbetween these two bounds if the dataset is not structured properly.

 in my last responce i tried to talk about how the small input of 1,000 was shifting though around 200 elements a second, while the 10,000 was only doing 100.
 This means to me that the small input was not properly balanced